robyinno/solr-doc-manager/README_NEW.rst

 ---------------
 This is a modified version of original https://github.com/mongodb-labs/solr-doc-manager

+I have edded:
-I have edded a filter by field value
+1) filter by field value
+2) remapping of solr fields name

 If you want to update solr only with a document with a particular field value you can add in the config.py inside the args the query keyword

 example of config.json file ::

 	{
 	        "mainAddress": "localhost:27017",
 	        "verbosity":3,